sterrasec/dummy/README.md

 ## Installation

 Since `dummy` is implemented in Python, it can be installed with the pip command, which is a Python package management system.
+On Windows, the following pip command must be executed as administrator to generate `dummy.exe`.

 ```bash
 $ pip install git+ssh://git@github.com/sterrasec/dummy.git